Islamic Movement in Israel: Banning of the Northern Branch

-On September 9, 2015, Israel banned both the Murabitat and the Mourabitoun stating they were a source of incitement and violence.
-Defense Minister Moshe Yaalon said in a statement that they were the "main cause in the creation of tension and violence on the Temple Mount (al Aqsa compound) specifically and Jerusalem in general."
+On 9 September 2015, Israel banned both the Murabitat and the Mourabitoun stating they were a source of incitement and violence.
+Defense Minister Moshe Ya'alon said in a statement that they were the: "main cause in the creation of tension and violence on the Temple Mount (al-Aqsa compound) specifically and Jerusalem in general."

-In November 2015, the Israeli Security Cabinet, led by Prime Minister Benjamin Netanyahu, outlawed the Northern Branch, based on evidence gathered by the Israel Police and the Israeli secret police, Shin Bet, which allegedly showed that the movement had close connections with Hamas and the Muslim Brotherhood.
+In November 2015 the Israeli Security Cabinet, led by Prime Minister Benjamin Netanyahu, outlawed the Northern Branch, based on evidence gathered by the Israel Police and the Israeli internal security agency—Shin Bet—which allegedly showed that the movement had close connections with Hamas and the Muslim Brotherhood.
 The organization's suspected ties with Hamas were a major catalyst for the decision; the northern branch received funding from Hamas-affiliated groups, and collaborated with Hamas in its institutional activities.

 The chief of Shin Bet, Yoram Cohen, objected to the Cabinet's decision to outlaw the Northern Branch.
 According to him, there was no evidence linking it to terror attacks and the decision would be seen as a declaration of war on Israel's Muslim community and an assault on the political rights of its Palestinian minority.
-Banning the movement would, according to Cohen, do "more harm than good".
+Banning the movement would, according to Cohen do: "more harm than good".

 As a consequence of the decision to outlaw the Northern Branch, police raided more than a dozen of its offices, seized computers, files, and funds, and questioned several members, including Salah and his deputy.
 The Israeli government also froze the northern branch's bank accounts and ordered 17 organizations affiliated with the branch to close.

 Israeli law professor Aeyal Gross, writing for the left-wing newspaper Haaretz, claimed that the outlawing criminalized thousands of citizens.
 Anyone who acted on the Northern Branch's behalf, held a job in it, attended one of its meetings or possessed one of its books, periodicals or fliers or any other publication could be prosecuted and sentenced up to ten years in prison.

 Foiled bombing attack

-On December 27, 2016, Shin Bet revealed that it had indicted two men suspected for planning a bombing attack in retribution for the outlawing of the Northern Branch.
+On 27 December 2016 Shin Bet revealed that it had indicted two men suspected for planning a bombing attack in retribution for the outlawing of the Northern Branch.
 A third man was indicted in 2017.
 Shin Bet claimed that they were plotting to attack Israeli soldiers at three possible locations in the Negev, Dimona, Arad, or the Nevatim Airbase.